EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 1. On page Review Options, click **Next >**.
 1. On page Prerequisites Check, click **Install**.

-Continue to the next exercise.
+Continue to the next task.
 The server will restart automatically.

 #### PowerShell